pablopda/script.pulsar.eztv-platbr/README.md

 Still need some optimization and tests.

-For while Pulsar has 2s timeout so it can fail a lot.
+For while Pulsar has 2s timeout so it can fail.